defeat the enemy, strongholds and spiritual warfare

 In our increasingly post-Christian world, non-believers are not darkening the doors of “seeker-friendly” churches to learn about Jesus.
 We have to bring the church to them.
 YOU are the church; whatever your current job title is.
 We have to scatter more than ever.
 We need fewer religious professionals if we’re going to be successful at the Great Commission.

-There’s a scholar, Michael Green, who wrote a book called Evangelism in the Early Church.
-In the first 300 years of church history, Christianity exploded.
 In Green’s estimation, 80% happened through mere Christians working as entrepreneurs, outside of the four walls of the synagogue and church.
-That was true in the first 300 years, it’s true today, and it’s going to be true at least for the next few decades.
+That was true in the first 300 years; it’s true today, and it will be true for at least the next few decades.

 Why Do You Love Your Work?

 Stef: I love to work.
 I’m called to work, and I’m created to work.
 But there’s part of me that’s like, “You work too much.”
-I don’t; I’m balancing really well.
+I don’t; I’m balancing well.
 But I feel like the lie comes in both directions.
-Either you’re not working the right way or you’re working too much.
+Either you’re not working the right way, or you’re working too much.

 If your motivation is that you genuinely want to see God’s will done, then you want to share the Gospel with the lost.
 You want your work to be a means of showing the world glimpses of justice, peace, and love that are ultimately fulfilled in the Kingdom of God.
 I think we should be incredibly ambitious in our work.